andekar/mgsv/README.md

             , "currency"  : "SEK" | "NOK" | ...
             , "timestamp" : 12346567            // seconds since 1970
             , "echo_uuid" : "324237483"         // any client created guid
-            , "org_debt"  : { "amount"   : 127  // this is in case there is a second currency involved
+            , "org_debt"  : { "exchange_rate"   : 0.18  // this is in case there is a second currency involved
                             , "currency" : "SEK" | "NOK" | ...
                             }
             }